 Dr Kristjan Kalm

-My research interests lie broadly in the models and neurobiology of memory and learning.
-I am particularly interested in the representation and learning of sequential information and I use fMRI and computational modelling to study how human memory systems in the basal ganglia and the medio-temporal lobe participate in these processes.
+My research interests lie broadly in the models short term memory and learning.
+I am particularly interested in the representation and learning of sequential information and I use fMRI and computational modelling to study these processes.

-In addition, I am interested in developing analysis methods to compare neural activity data between different modalities of brain-activity measurement (e.g., fMRI, PET, invasive electrophysiology) and species (humans, monkeys).
+In addition, I am interested in developing analysis methods to compare neural activity data between different modalities of brain-activity measurement (e.g., fMRI, PET, invasive electrophysiology).

 Electrophysiological recording techniques